tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 ## The webR REPL app

 WebR can be loaded into a web page to be used as a part of a wider web application, and ships with a demo application that does just that.
 The webR REPL app[^3] provides a simple R environment directly in your web browser.
-The app can be accessed at the URL <https://webr.r-wasm.org/v0.2.0-rc.1/> and included are sections for R console input/output, code editing, file management, and graphics device output.
+The app can be accessed at the URL <https://webr.r-wasm.org/v0.2.0-rc.1/> and includes sections for R console input/output, code editing, file management, and graphics device output.

-With the webR REPL app a casual user could get up and running with R in seconds, without having to install any software to their machine.
+With the webR REPL app, a casual user could get up and running with R in seconds, without having to install any software on their machine.
 It is entirely feasible that they could perform the basics of data science entirely within their web browser!

 Other than interactive code blocks, like in the example earlier, the webR REPL app is perhaps the first thing that users new to webR will interact with.
 For this reason, we have spent some time working to improve the technical implementation and user experience of using the app.
 The app has been completely rewritten in the React web framework, replacing the older jQuery library.
 This allows for better component code organisation and more rapid development of features and updates.